The Dispute Resolution Review: United Kingdom - England & Wales

 i Overview of alternatives to litigation

-There are a number of forms of alternative dispute resolution mechanisms available in England and Wales.
-The glossary to the CPR defines alternative dispute resolution (ADR) as a 'collective description of methods of resolving disputes otherwise than through the normal trial process'.
-ADR encompasses a variety of dispute resolution methods ranging from non-binding negotiations, in which there is no third-party involvement, to formal binding arbitral proceedings.55 ADR has achieved acceptance as it is confidential and normally conducted in private, its outcome is normally subject to agreement of the parties, and it may offer a faster and more cost-effective resolution to a dispute than traditional litigation.
-The Civil Justice Council ADR Working Group recently considered, and dismissed, the idea of imposing mandatory ADR in its Interim Report, which was published in October 2017.
-The report notes that in England and Wales there are already a number of ADR processes that are effectively mandatory and introducing compulsory pre-action ADR would be 'too heavy-handed'.
+There are a number of forms of alternative dispute resolution (ADR) mechanisms available in England and Wales.
+The glossary to the CPR defines ADR as a 'collective description of methods of resolving disputes otherwise than through the normal trial process'.
+ADR encompasses a variety of dispute resolution methods ranging from non-binding negotiations, in which there is no third-party involvement, to formal binding arbitral proceedings.71 ADR has achieved acceptance as it is confidential, its outcome is normally subject to agreement of the parties, and it may offer a faster and more cost-effective resolution to a dispute than traditional litigation.
+The Civil Justice Council ADR Working Group considered, and dismissed, the idea of imposing mandatory ADR in its interim report, which was published in October 2017.
+The report notes that in England and Wales there are already a number of ADR processes that are effectively mandatory, and introducing compulsory pre-action ADR would be 'too heavy-handed'.
 The following reasons were cited in the report: the difficulties with avoiding unnecessary cost and hassle, the risk of delay due to difficulties with engaging defendants pre-action and the largely negative feedback about mandatory pre-action systems from jurisdictions such as Italy (which is the only European system with a mandatory pre-action mediation requirement).